The best workout headphones in 2022 | CNN Underscored

 The Shokz work using what’s known as “bone conduction” technology to deliver sound not through the air but through your cheekbone.
 Yes, your cheekbone.
 In standard over- or in-ear headphones, sound vibrations travel through the air down the ear canal to the eardrum where your brain processes these vibrations and interprets them as sounds.
 Bone conduction technology bypasses the eardrum and sends vibrations via the bones located in your upper cheek and jaw to your cochlea, or inner ear, and on to your brain.

-You’ll have to keep in mind that the sound quality is definitely worse than traditional sealed earbuds, or suspended speaker designs like the Bose Sport Open or JLab Open Sport — it’s tinnier, and bears the same sort of relationship to more listening-oriented headphone sound that blasting music from your phone or computer does to relaxing in front of a good stereo system.
+You’ll have to keep in mind that the sound quality is definitely worse than traditional sealed earbuds or suspended speaker designs like the Bose Sport Open or JLab Open Sport.
+It’s tinnier, and has the same sort of relationship to more listening-oriented headphone sound that blasting music from your phone or computer does to relaxing in front of a good stereo system.

 But that’s to be expected when you’re not delivering sound directly into your eardrum, and we found the sound quality of the OpenRun perfectly adequate for workout purposes.
 It’s improved over previous bone-conduction headphones we’ve tried, with better bass and plenty of punch if you like bass-heavy music while working out.